-Reputable breeders don’t breed for money, but for genuine purposes such as supplying the pet market with a specific breed during an increase of popularity of that breed, or because they have dogs of the similar breed.
+Reputable breeders don’t breed for money, but for genuine purposes such as supplying the pet market with a specific breed during an increase of popularity of that breed, or because they have dogs of a similar breed.

 Don’t hesitate to ask them about their intentions and try to get an honest response.